 Hazmat shipping regulations

-All the types of hazmat products undergo strict policies when it comes to shipping.
+All types of hazmat products undergo strict policies when it comes to shipping.
 Several major institutions regulate shipping hazardous materials:

 U. S. Department of Transportation (DOT)

-International Maritime Dangerous Goods Code (IMDG) includes regulations for international shipping of hazardous materials by water transport means.
+International Maritime Dangerous Goods Code (IMDG) includes regulations for the international shipping of hazardous materials by water transport means.

 ICAO & IATA

-International Civil Aviation Organization is a governmental institution that supervises transporting hazardous goods by air.
+International Civil Aviation Organization is a governmental institution that supervises transporting of hazardous goods by air.
 The International Air Transport Association covers commercial hazmat delivery via private airlines.